byu-cpe/ecen520_student/spi_download/spi_download.md

 ### Implementation and Download

 At this point you are ready to implement your design, generate a bitfile and download your design to your board.
+It is likely that you will iterate more than once through the synthesis and bitstream download steps.
+Carefully track the number of times you synthesize your design and track the number of times you had to download your design on the board.
+These numbers will be required in the report section of this assignment.
 Create a new makefile rule named `gen_bit` that will generate a bitfile named `spi_adxl362.bit` for your top-level design with the default top-level parameters.
 Create a new makefile rule named `gen_bit_100` that will generate a bitfile named `spi_adxl362_100.bit` with a 100_000 SCLK frequency.